aopsahl25/final_project/README.md

 ```
 '25/12', '01/01'
 ```
-This program outputs dates in DD/MM format without having to explain to the model what this format means and all of the nuances of its structure.
+This program outputs dates in DD/MM format without the user needing to explain to the model in an internal prompt what this format means and all of the nuances of its structure.

 ## Evaluation